mr-ice/maptool-macros/README.md

 You'll need a working git, docker, and bash.
 Note the examples here assume you are in the top directory of the checkout.

+./dockerbuild
+:    make our docker images using bash

 <dl>
   <dt><code>./dockerbuild</code></dt>
   <dd>make our docker images using bash</dd>